-- 144. Subject to the following rule, any Director or former Director of the Society may be indemnified out of the Society's assets against: - (a) Any liability incurred by that Director in connection with any negligence, default, breach of duty or breach of trust in relation to the Society. - (b) Any liability incurred by that Director in connection with the activities of the Society in its capacity as a trustee of an occupational pension scheme. - (c) Any other liability incurred by that Director as an Officer of the Society. - 145.
-The above rule does not authorise any indemnity which would be prohibited or rendered void by any provision of law.

-146. The Directors may decide to purchase and maintain insurance, at the expense of the Society, for the benefit of any Director or former Director of the Society in respect of any loss or liability which has been, or may be, incurred by such a Director in connection with their duties or powers in relation to the Society, or any pension fund or employees' share scheme of the Society.
+- 146. Subject to the following rule and to anything in the Charities Act, any Director or former Director of the Society may be indemnified out of the Society's assets against: - (a) Any liability incurred by that Director in connection with any negligence, default, breach of duty or breach of trust in relation to the Society. - (b) Any liability incurred by that Director in connection with the activities of the Society in its capacity as a trustee of an occupational pension scheme. - (c) Any other liability incurred by that Director as an Officer of the Society. - 147.
+The above rule does not authorise any indemnity which would be prohibited or rendered void by any provision of law. - 148.
+Subject to the restrictions in the Charities Act, the Directors may decide to purchase and maintain insurance, at the expense of the Society, for the benefit of any Director or former Director of the Society in respect of any loss or liability which has been or may be incurred by such a Director in connection with their duties or powers in relation to the Society or any pension fund or employees' share scheme of the Society.

 Signatures of Founder Members Full Names of Founder Members in BLOCK CAPITALS (no initials) 1.
-Boousigned by: Gwyn Koberts BCDD7748788A479 Gwyn Roberts 2.
-DocuSigned by: Tudur Own 15F623BA35EB4EE Tudur Owen 3.
-How Geraint Watkins BC91E81ACA76454 Huw Geraint Watkins 4.
-DocuSigned by: EFA2C4CA07304AE Alun Meirion Signature of Secretary Full Name of Secretary in BLOCK CAPITALS (no initials) 1.
-BC91E81ACA76454 1.
-BC91E81ACA76454 Huw Geraint Watkins
+Signed by: Elizabeth Ann Hutton B1120453604E4B4 Elizabeth Ann Hutton Signed by: Mik Pink D602E3CF5986444 Nick Pink 3.
+Signed by: Gerald Norman Paine 08F640ACD0ED4E3 Gerald Norman Paine Signature of Secretary Full Name of Secretary in BLOCK CAPITALS (no initials) 1.
+Signed by: Elizabeth Ann Hutton B1120453604E4B4 Elizabeth Ann Hutton

-- Accepted as a model by the Financial Conduct Authority 2022- v.1 -
+- Accepted as a model by the Financial Conduct Authority 2022 v.1 -